 TUPE: Pre-Pack administration

-The Transfer of Undertakings (Transfer Undertakings Protection of Employment) regulations, or TUPE, therefore, protects the contracts of employees when they move from one company to a new one.
+The Transfer of Undertakings (Transfer Undertakings Protection of Employment) regulations, or TUPE, therefore, protect the contracts of employees when they move from one company to another.

-TUPE is strictly adhered to and is then the responsibility of company directors, so they, therefore, need to be aware.
+TUPE is strictly adhered to and the responsibility of company directors, so they need to be aware.

-Jobs usually remain therefore preserved with a pre-pack.
-Redundancies sometimes remain then necessary, and the way you administer these is, therefore, crucial.
-You must comply with TUPE regulations to, therefore, avoid potential claims of unfair dismissal.
+Jobs usually remain preserved with a pre-pack.
+Redundancies sometimes remain necessary, and the way you administer them is therefore crucial.
+You must comply with TUPE regulations to avoid potential claims of unfair dismissal.

 Under SIP 16, insolvency practitioners remain required to follow stringent rules to ensure transparency in the transaction process under pre-pack.